A new study finds no link between autism and number or duration of ultrasound exams. But depth of ultrasound exams needs more study.

 In the future, Rosman would like researchers to conduct a prospective study of ultrasound exposure and ASD among a larger number of participants from multiple medical centers.

 This could potentially shed more light on the association that his team found between depth of ultrasound penetration and ASD.

-Experts believe that multiple factors could potentially contribute to the development of ASD, a group of conditions that has in recent decades.
+Experts believe that multiple factors could potentially contribute to the development of ASD, a group of conditions that has

 “There is growing evidence that ASD often results from a combination of genetic predisposition and environmental factors,” M. Daniele Fallin, PhD, director of the Wendy Klag Center for Autism and Developmental Disabilities, told Healthline.